X-McKay/strigiform/README.rst

    :alt: Black

-kingfisher is a Python package that provides tools for Birders and Researchers to:
+Kingfisher is a Python mono-repo that provides tools for Birders and Researchers to:

 * Explore and visualize information for Birders
 * Easily interact with eBird APIs.